10maurycy10/borrowfix/README.md

-note: This crate is a joke and under no circumstance should you actually use it (unless you want you stuff to break)
+note: This crate is a joke and under no circumstance should you actually use it (unless you want your stuff to break)

 # borrow-fix